Matt Keeslar

-Matthew Keeslar (born October 15, 1972) is a retired American actor.
+Matthew Keeslar (born October 15, 1972) is an American retired actor.
 He is known for his roles in Waiting for Guffman, The Last Days of Disco, Scream 3, and the miniseries Frank Herbert's Dune and Stephen King's Rose Red.
 He also played the title character in the short-lived sci-fi dramedy The Middleman.

 Life and career

 Matthew Keeslar was born in Grand Rapids, Michigan, the son of Fred Keeslar and Ann Ferguson, who divorced in 1977.

 He attended the acting program at the Juilliard School.
 While a student there, he played the title role in a touring production of Molière's Don Juan, directed by Joseph Chaiken; produced and starred in a student production of Waiting for Godot; and participated in several interdepartmental productions.
 He was part of the Drama Division's Group 24, graduating in 1995.

 Keeslar appeared in Waiting for Guffman, The Last Days of Disco, Scream 3, and the miniseries Frank Herbert's Dune and Stephen King's Rose Red.
 He starred in the 2008 ABC Family series The Middleman.
 He established a strong working relationship with South Coast Repertory in Costa Mesa, California, where he performed plays and staged readings.